SkylineCommunications/Skyline.DataMiner.Utils.ExposerWidgets/README.md

 1. **Executing the query** with the included filters can be done using the button at the bottom.
 Marked in the screenshot below with number 5.

+> [!IMPORTANT]
+> All included filters will be combined with an AND operation.
+There is currently no way of adding OR filters.

 ![configuring filters](Filters.png "Configuring Filters")

 ### Finetuning results